teamtam/teamtam.github.io/_posts/2017-11-10-being-done-transcends-agile.md

 While the words _agile_ or _scrum_ are now part of the vernacular of the software industry, the reality is many organisations are somewhere on the spectrum between it and a more traditional approach.
 Some purists may even view _agile_ and _waterfall_ as being binary and mutually exclusive.
 Regardless, if there is one idea that I think should transcend ideology is that of the _Definition of Done_ (DoD).

 I remember my first experience as a team leader many years ago before agile became the de facto standard and I tried to steer the ship towards agility.
 My team had learnt gradually by osmosis what my expectations were when completing a feature.
-However, when a new team member joined the fray, he objected to my feedback that he wasn't actually _done_ for some work he had completed.
+However, when a new team member joined the fray, he objected to my feedback that he wasn't actually _done_ for some work he had performed.
 In hindsight, a DoD would have obviously helped mitigate or even prevent an uncomfortable conversation.

 ## What Value Does a DoD Provide?